blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 1. Build and Optimize symmetrical butadiene.
 We calculated the optimized geometry of butadiene using an initial structure that was perfectly flat for the *s-cis* conformer and the *s-trans* conformer.
 The calculation easily found the bond lengths and angles for minimum energy but was trapped in stationary points for the torsion coordinates due to the flat symmetry.
 2. Optimize the asymmetrical structures of butadiene.
 We then started from a slightly randomized structure and found that the minimum for the *s-cis* conformer actually occurred when the C–C torsion was 38˚.
 We also saw that the *s-trans* conformer did indeed find an almost flat optimized structure.
-3. Scan then torsion angle to create an energy profile.
-We then performed a series of optimization calculations with the torsion coordinate for the C–C bond frozen over a set of angles.
+3. Scan the torsion angle to create an energy profile.
+We then performed a series of optimization calculations with the torsion coordinate for the σ C–C bond frozen over a set of angles.
 This allowed us to observe that the transition state for rotation between *cis* and *trans* conformers was near a torsion angle of 102˚.
-44. Evaluate the vibrations near the transition state.
-I used a structure from the torsion scan to calculate the vibrations in a structure that was close to the hypothesized T.S.
+4. Evaluate the vibrations near the transition state.
+I used a structure from the torsion scan to calculate the vibrations in a structure that was close to the hypothesized transition state.
 This was to confirm that there was an imaginary vibration that would likely take us toward the true transition state.
 5. Calculate an optimized structure for the transition state.
 After confirming that we had a good imaginary vibration, I performed a saddle point calculation that optimized the structure for the nearest transition state.
 We were very close already and found it easily.
 The T.S. was at a torsion angle of 102.0˚.

 ## Challenges

+Here are some activities that you can perform to increase your understanding of using *GAMESSS* to calculate potential energy profiles and transition states for bond rotations.

-Calculate the rotational energy profile for ethane and for the central bond of ethane.
+Calculate the rotational energy profile for ethane and for the C-C bond of propane.
 Compare the energy barriers between them and also with the butadiene and butane calculations.
 How does a steric energy barrier in ethane compare that of butane?
 How does the electronic cost of breaking the conjugation in butadiene compare to breaking the C=C bond in ethylene.

 Calculate the energy profile for rotating ethylene across the C=C double bond.
-What is the energy cost of effectively breaking a $\pi$-bond during a bond rotation.
+What is the energy cost of effectively breaking a π-bond during a bond rotation.
 Compare that to the cost of breaking the conjugation in butadiene.